ahussein-CSA/logAnalytics/README.md

 #########################################################################################

-Script: Gather all logs for resources that can be pushed to log analytics within subscriptions for an account - Azure
+Script: Gather list of logs that can be enabled/pushed to log analytics for all the resources within subscriptions for an account - Azure

 Author: Ahmed Hussein - Microsoft